 Object-based learning (OBL) is an active-learning approach with tremendous potential to develop critical and creative thinking, particularly in the STEM classroom.
-Object-based learning is “a mode education which involves the active integration of objects into the learning environment” (Chatterjee & Hannan, 2016).
-Employing discovery and learning, object-based learning provides opportunities for students to engage in deeper, authenticated learning that goes beyond a traditional STEM course curriculum.
+Object-based learning is “a mode of education which involves the active integration of objects into the learning environment” (Chatterjee & Hannan, 2016).
+Employing discovery in learning, object-based learning provides opportunities for students to engage in deeper, authenticated learning that goes beyond a traditional STEM course curriculum.

 Object-Based Learning: Overview

 Object- based learning (OBL) inspires close observation and deep critical thinking through the experience of multisensory engagement (Thogersen et al., 2018).
 Students under the guidance of instructors work closely with curated objects, which in turn stimulates interest in acquiring and applying knowledge to other contexts in and out of the classroom.
-Central to object-based learning is the idea that working objects mediates and strengthens learning because this interaction has a long-lasting effect on memory (Romanek & Lynch, 2008).
+Central to object-based learning is the idea that working with objects mediates and strengthens learning because this interaction has a long-lasting effect on memory (Romanek & Lynch, 2008).
 Object-based learning is student-centered in that it promotes the building of knowledge by drawing on authentic object interaction experiences that cannot be easily replicated with 2D representations (Miles, 2018).